KingsleyMcSimon/re-former0/README.md

 10. Fire up a rails server in another tab.

-11. Make sure everything works by visiting http://localhost:3000/users/new in the browser.
+11. Make sure everything works by visiting your [localhost]](http://localhost:3000/users/new) in the browser.

 12. Get more about getting started with the project from the link to the [Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/forms) below.